avandever/stfw/README.md

 stfw
 ====

-stfw plugin for purple in perl
+Clone of old C "Search the F***ing Web" plugin for Purple.
+This one is written in perl so as to be cross-platform and not require compiler knowledge to maintain.